funvill/funvill.github.io/_posts/2010-12-27-theyre-made-out-of-data.md

 ---
-title: "Theyre made out of data"
+title: "They are made out of data"
 date: 2010-12-27 15:08:00
 categories:
-- Uncategorized
+- Junk
 slug: theyre-made-out-of-data

 ---